maxtkc/mvths-wiki/docs/054-duty-cycle.rst

 TEACHER CHECK \_\_\_\_

-2. Demonstrate the third wave listed in the table above on your scope.
+#.
+Write a program produce the wave described in the third row of the table above.
+Connect a scope to your circuit to visualize this wave form.

 TEACHER CHECK \_\_\_\_

-3. Add an LED and potentiometer to your board.
-Control the brightness of the LED using PWM.
-Your PWM should be created with a simple loop of digitalWrite and delays.
-Note that the overall delay needs to be low enough that the LED does not appear to flash.
+#.
+Add an LED to the pin being controlled by the wave form above.
+Remember to include a resistor.

+#.
+Adjust the brightness of the LED by changing the duty cycle of the wave form.

+#.
+Add a potentiometer to your board with the output connected to one of your analog pins.
+Using the value from the potentiometer, control the duty cycle and therefore the brightness of your LED.